Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 Instead of using a weapon to make a melee attack, you can use a punch, kick, head-butt, or similar forceful blow.
 In game terms, this is an **Unarmed Strike**{ .rsc }—a melee attack that involves you using your body to damage, grapple, or shove a target within 5 feet of you.

-Whenever you use your Unarmed Strike, choose one of the following options for its effect.
+Whenever you use your **:rsc-a: Unarmed Strike**{ .rsc } , choose one of the following options for its effect.

 #### Damage